top of page

 "Set" and Press (Not Iron) Your Seams

 "Setting" your seams requires a simple press of the seam before it is pressed open or to the side.
 The heat from the setting process allows your thread to shrink slightly into your fabric, and not only does this reduce the bulk of the seam slightly but it helps to keep your seam from shifting in the pressing process.
-Also important in this step, is to always "press" your seams by simply setting the iron down on the seam while keeping it stationary.
-When moving down your seam, always lift the iron first, then move to the next spot to avoid pushing your seam along, potentially causing distortion or stretching.

 I like to line up several sewn pieces to "set" the seam at the same time as shown above.